How to Build a Test Automation Strategy That Works: Best Practices and More

 5. Consider the risks.
 Even with the most careful planning, a testing automation project faces certain risks.
 The risks can range from underestimating the input of manual testers and therefore missing out on important data to security risks linked to the incorrect choice of testing environments.
 These risks need to be calculated and accounted for in any test automation strategy.

-After an automation testing strategy has been put in motion, the next important step is to assess its effectiveness.
+After an automation test strategy has been put in motion, the next important step is to assess its effectiveness.
 Depending on the duration of the project, this can be done after several weeks to several months.
 The most direct way to do it is through a set of metrics.

-The exact metrics to be used on the project revolves around its exact parameters and specifics.
+The exact metrics to be used on the project revolve around its exact parameters and specifics.
 Naturally, the desired value of those metrics doesn’t come out of the blue — while working on the automation strategy, the team will set not only the final goals of the project, but also the interim checkpoints for measuring the effectiveness of the strategy.

 A great solution for managing the expectations of the team and the stakeholders is to plan three different outcomes: a realistic, pessimistic, and optimistic one.
 This helps further visualize and adjust the goals.
 The metrics to compare before and after the introduction of automation can include: